 Limited seating options in rooms

-The Oxford Club Spa and Salon for example, is 10 percent off services for Rally guests, and a visit to Mile High Spirits before 10 p.m. will get you and your honey 50 percent off your bar tab.
+The Oxford Club Spa and Salon, for example, offers 10 percent off services for Rally guests, and a visit to Mile High Spirits before 10 p.m. offers 50 percent off your bar tab.

-The guest rooms carry on the theme of promoting the city in which they reside with in-room mini-bar with local grab-and-go delights available for purchase and a book bundle from Tattered Cover Book Store.
+The guest rooms carry on the theme of promoting the city in which they reside with in-room mini-bars featuring local grab-and-go delights available for purchase and a book bundle from Tattered Cover Book Store.
 Hip furnishings, unique art, and splashy carpeting lend the 182 guest rooms character, while views of the city invite you to come out and play.

 Best Budget : The Strater Hotel